Giorgio Pisanò: World War II

+Career

 Post-war and political militancy

-In 1947, Pisanò was a co-founder and the first secretary of the Italian Social Movement (Movimento Sociale Italiano; MSI).
-His career in journalism would begin in 1948 as editor and correspondent for the neo-fascist weekly "Meridiano d'Italia," formerly led by Franco De Agazio, There, together with Franco Maria Servello, he began investigating post-war homicides committed by partisans, many of which were tied to the mystery of the Gold of Dongo.
+In 1947, Pisanò was a co-founder and the first secretary of the Italian Social Movement (Movimento Sociale Italiano, MSI).
+His career in journalism would begin in 1948 as editor and correspondent for the neo-fascist weekly Meridiano d'Italia.
+(Note: It was formerly led by Franco De Agazio until his murder in Milan by Volante Rossa in February 1947.)
+There, together with Franco Maria Servello, he began investigating post-war homicides committed by partisans, many of which were tied to the mystery of the Dongo Treasure.
+(Note: The Dongo Treasure is commonly understood as the possessions belonged to Benito Mussolini, Clara Petacci, and the regime hierarchs, and was named after Dongo, Lombardy.)
 Pisanò was a national council member of the Youth Students and Workers Group of the MSI in 1949.
-In 1951, he founded and held the first presidency in Lombardy La Giovine Italia.
+In 1951, he founded and held the first presidency in the Lombardy section of Young Italy (Giovane Italia, GI).